Need a quick and easy summer craft? Try this Watermelon Seed Activity!

 We don’t need to master this now, but we can certainly begin the discussion to help big ideas sound familiar in years to come.

 RELATED: Summer is here!
 You don’t want to miss my favorite pool tips when bringing kids.

-Attach velcro circles and pom poms to your painted watermelon.
-Your preschooler will be able to take the "watermelon seeds" on and off and put into the crockadile's mouth.
+Next, attach velcro circles and pom poms to your painted watermelon.
+Your preschooler will be able to take the “watermelon seeds” on and off and put them into the crocodile’s mouth.

 Allow your preschooler to take out the props as you read or retell the story.

 Add the black pom poms to represent the seeds eaten by the crocodile as it is read in the story.